ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

             Deposit: {'amount': 250, 'receiver': '43-812', 'reference_id': '1f35f7c6-4376-4fb8-881a-569dfd64d472', 'sender': '85-150'}
 ```

-Visit the [Web UI](http://localhost:8080) again, and you'll see the Workflow has completed:
+10. Visit the [Web UI](http://localhost:8080) again, and you'll see the Workflow has completed:

 ![Both Workflows completed successfully](images/completed_workflows.png)

-You have just fixed a bug in a running application without losing the state of the Workflow or restarting the transaction.
+You have just fixed a bug in a running application without losing the state of the Workflow or restarting the transaction!

 ## Conclusion

 You now know how to run a Temporal Workflow and understand some value Temporal offers.
 You explored Workflows and Activities, you started a Workflow Execution, and you ran a Worker to handle that execution.

 You also saw how Temporal recovers from failures and how it retries Activities.

+Exploring the key advantages Temporal offers:

+1. Temporal gives you full visibility in the state of your Workflow and code execution.
+2. Temporal maintains the state of your Workflow, even through server outages and errors.
+3. Temporal lets you time out and retry Activity code using options that exist outside your business logic.
+4. Temporal enables you to perform "live debugging" of your business logic while the Workflow is running.

 ### Further exploration